 Things were similar in Rome.
 Marriages were arranged.
 Men were typically in their mid 20s when they married but girls were much younger - in their early or mid teens.
 Men and women could easily divorce their spouse.

-Childhood ended early for Medieval children.
-In upper class families girls married as young as 12 and boys as young as 14.
-They did not normally choose their own marriage partners.
+In upper class families young men and women did not normally choose their own marriage partners.
 Their parents arranged their marriages for them.
 Children from poor families might have more choice about who they married.

 In the Middle Ages the Church did not allow divorce but marriages were sometimes annulled.
 (It was declared that the marriage had never been valid).